logicalclocks/feature-store-api/docs/integrations/databricks/api_key.md

 ### Azure

-On Azure we currently do not support storing the API Key in a secret storage.
-Instead just store the API Key in a file in your Databricks workspace so you can access it when connecting to the Feature Store.
+On Azure we currently do not support storing the API key in a secret storage.
+Instead just store the API key in a file in your Databricks workspace so you can access it when connecting to the Feature Store.

 ## Next Steps